 We work together in groups of people, which we call circles.
 For example, we have a communication circle, which is responsible for managing our social media, recruiting volunteers and welcoming newcomers.

 Within these circles, we give people specific roles.
-Every circle and role has a purpose, a domain and accountabilities.
+Every circle and role have a purpose, a domain and accountabilities.
 Below we explain what these mean.

 We believe that every person, or group of people, should be able to contribute to our project in a meaningful way.
 We do not like bullshit jobs.